Hong Kong Club

-The Hong Kong Club (香港會) is a gentlemen's club in Hong Kong, the first in the city.
+The Hong Kong Club (香港會) is a private members' club in Central, Hong Kong, the oldest in the city.
 Opened on 26 May 1846, it is a private business and dining club in the heart of Central, Hong Kong.
-Its members were (and still are) among the most influential people in the city, including such personalities as senior government officials, senior local businessmen, the heads of the major trading firms, and many legal and accounting professionals.
+Its members were (and still are) among the most influential people in the city, including such personalities as government officials, local businessmen, the heads of the major trading firms, and many legal and accounting professionals.
 It was often referred to simply as "The Club".
 The club's first premises were situated on Queen's Road at the junction with D'Aguilar Street.

-The 2024-25 Chairman was Nicholas BT Gall who succeeded Michael McCoy.
-On 8 May 2025 Anthony Souza was appointed chairman and Stephen C Li was appointed vice-chairman for the forthcoming year.
-The general manager of the Club is Patrick Behrens.
+The 2026/27 Chairman is Stephen Li who succeeded Anthony Souza.
+The General Manager is Patrick Behrens.

 History

 Hong Kong Club c.
 1873 at the corner of Wyndham Street and Queen's Road.

 Hong Kong Club in 1890 at the corner of D'Aguilar Street and Queen's Road, opposite the Supreme Court (It is the building on the left, not the one in the centre).

 Second generation Hong Kong Club Building in 1928.